 Depreciation and assets can muddy the waters for you, so we’ve made it simple.
 Find out what a depreciating asset is and if your car is considered one here.

-Let’s face it, there’s nothing worse than waking up in the morning to find out your car’s battery is flat or dead.
-Don’t worry, this
+Which car battery do I need?
+Let’s face it, there’s nothing worse than waking up in the morning to find out your car’s battery is

-Let’s face it, there’s nothing worse than discovering that your car has a scratch on it.
-It has to be one of the most common
+How to remove scratches from your car Let’s face it, there’s nothing worse than discovering that your car has a scratch on it.
+It has

 When thinking about selling your car, you have a big decision to make off the bat: do you sell your car yourself (privately), sell it to a dealership as a part-exchange as a deal for another, normally more expensive car or sell it to an online car buying service for cash?
 No one option is clearly better than the other.
 Selling privately could get you more money, but it’s a much lengthier and riskier process than selling by another means.